Complete Guide To Disney Dining Plans at Disney World

 Dining Plans

 When you add a Dining Plan to your trip, you’ll add either the Disney Dining Plan or the Disney Quick Service Dining Plan.
-We’ll talk more about these in detail below, but the thing to know now is that the plan is basically a bucket of food credits.
+We’ll talk more about these in detail below, but the thing to know right now is that the plan is basically a bucket of food credits.
 You pay for the credits before your trip and then use them for food at Disney World.

 Dining Plan Credits